Azure/azure-osconfig/README.md

 ```
 [ERROR] OSConfig crash due to segmentation fault (SIGSEGV) during MpiGet to Firewall.FirewallRules
 ```
-## Local Management

-OSConfig uses two local files as local digital twins in MIM JSON format:

-`/etc/osconfig/osconfig_desired.json` contains desired configuration (to be applied to the device)

-`/etc/osconfig/osconfig_reported.json` contains reported configuration (to be reported from the device)
+Only the root user can view these log files.

 ## Configuration

-OSConfig has a general configuration file at `/etc/osconfig/osconfig.json` that can be used to configure how it runs.
-After changing this configuration file, restart OSConfig to make it apply the change.
+OSConfig can be configured via `/etc/osconfig/osconfig.json`.
+After changing this configuration file, restart OSConfig to apply the configuration changes.
+Only the root user can view or edit this configuration file.

 ### Adjusting the reporting interval